AWS Storage Options – SQS & Redshift

 • Amazon Redshift stores three copies of your data—all data written to a node in your cluster is automatically replicated to other nodes within the cluster, and all data is continuously backed up to Amazon S3.

-• Snapshots are automated, incremental, and continuous and stored for a user-defined period (1-35 days)
+• Snapshots are automated, incremental, and continuous and stored for a user-defined period (1-35 days).

 • Manual snapshots can be created and are retained until explicitly deleted.

-• Amazon Redshift also continuously monitors the health of the cluster and automatically re-replicates data from failed drives and replaces nodes as necessary.
+• Amazon Redshift continuously monitors the health of the cluster and automatically re-replicates data from failed drives and replaces nodes as necessary.

 Cost Model